viviann224/AllerJeeves/README.md

 **HOW TO USE**:
 Once pages loads, the user is able to search for recipes by the name of a specific recipe or recipes containing a certain ingredient.
 The user also has the ability to further narrow down the search by checking the optional checkboxes based on any allergy and/or dietary restrictions.

-The results are then displayed on cards with the name of the recipe, an image of the recipe dish, and a bookmark button option once the user logs in.
-Once the user clicks on the recipe card, the card will flip over to the back where a list of the ingredients are displayed with a button.
+The results are then displayed on cards with the name of the recipe, an image of the recipe dish.
+Once the user clicks on the recipe card, the card will display list of the ingredients are displayed with a link to get the recipe.

-If the user clicks the button on the back of the card, a new tab will open and take the user to the originial source of the recipe where a detailed set of cooking instructions are available to the user.
+If the user clicks the button on the link a new tab will open and take the user to the originial source of the recipe where a detailed set of cooking instructions are available to the user.

-If the user wants to search for a different recipe, there is a search box, followed by a dropdown menu for the dietary/allergy restrictions, and a submission button to initiate a new search.
-This will become the main page for the user's interaction for recipe requests after the first search request is complete.
+If the user wants to search for a different recipe, there is a search box, the user will reuse the side navigation to seach for a new result.
+The user is able to login.
+The next newest update is to add a "favorites" option that is associated to the logged in user.

 **BUILT WITH**:
 - Sublime Text
 - Chrome DevTools
 - Materialize
 - Adobe Photoshop CC 2015.5
+- Sequel Pro
+- JawsDB
-- Firebase
+- Heroku
 - Google Fonts

 **VERSION**: